novafurry/novas-blog/src/content/posts/crowdstrike.md

+---
-# The CrowdStrike Bootloop Incident
+title: The CrowdStrike Bootloop Incident
+description: I cover the CrowdStrike Incident
+published: 2024-7-20
+tags: [cybersec,crowdstrike,windows,bug,fail]
+---
 ## Will this affect me?
 Most people won't be affected by this on personal machines, however your work windows machines maybe.
 It won't affect people using Mac or Linux.